 Senior Learning Sessions & Potlucks, Rocky Coast Home, Booker St., Thomaston.
 First Tuesday learning session at 10 a.m.
 Fourth Tuesday potluck at noon.
 Bring a dish or dessert.
 FMI: thomastonrec.com or 975-2544.

-Free Nature Walks, second Tuesday, Hidden Valley Nature Center, Jefferson.
-Volunteer Sheryl Bickel leads the walks.
+Nature Walks in Jefferson, second Tuesday, Hidden Valley Nature Center.
 Bring water and snacks.
-Meet at the 131 Egypt Rd. entrance just before 10 a.m.
+Meet at the 131 Egypt Rd. entrance just before 10 a.m. $5 suggested donation.
 FMI: www.hvnc.org or 200-8840.

 Tuesday Book Club in Camden, second Tuesday, 1 p.m., Camden Library, 55 Main St. FMI: 470-7473.